-Special Collections & Archives is comprised of five areas within the Oviatt Library which were independently established between the 1970s and 1990s.
+Special Collections & Archives is comprised of six areas within the library that were independently established between the 1970s and 1990s.
 In 1993 the Urban Archives Center, University Archives, and Special Collections areas were combined, and became Special Collections & Archives.
-The Old China Hands Archives was added in 1996, and the International Guitar Research Archives in 2000.
-While each group of collections has a unique history, patrons can access all materials in the Special Collections & Archives Reading Room (Oviatt Library, Second Floor, room 228.)
+The Old China Hands Archives was added in 1996, the International Guitar Research Archives in 2000, and the Tom & Ethel Bradley Center in 2018.
+While each group of collections has a unique history, patrons can access all materials in the Special Collections & Archives Reading Room (Library, Second Floor, room 228.)
 See also our list of former directors, curators, and archivists.

 Special Collections was formally established in the early 1970s to house the Library’s manuscripts, rare books, periodicals, maps, prints, and art.
 Collections are open for research.

 The International Guitar Research Archives (IGRA) was founded in 1980 by Professor Ronald C. Purcell upon the donation of the Vahdah Olcott-Bickford Collection to California State University, Northridge.